Methow Watershed Council and Staff

 Legislation that enabled creation of the Council can be found in the Library.

-Members of the Methow Watershed Council are selected by the three initiating governments, the Town of Twisp, the Town of Winthrop, and Okanogan County.
-The all volunteer Council is comprised of nine residents of Okanogan County.
-For complete information regarding the appointment process, membership structure, and organization of the Methow Watershed Council, please email our current MWC Chair.
+Positions 1-6 of the Methow Watershed Council apply to and are voted on by the Council.
+The three initiating governments - the Town of Twisp, the Town of Winthrop, and Okanogan County - approve those elections The all volunteer Council is comprised of nine residents of Okanogan County.
+For complete information regarding the appointment process, membership structure, and organization of the Methow Watershed Council, please email our Administrator.

 Position #6 - At Large